 Optimism is a dirty word –ugh- because it’s walls that keep you safe.
 It’s practicality that makes you prosper.
 What was it that the tortoise said?
 Slow and steady wins the race.
 Right.

 This generation of hares is getting ahead of themselves.
 Jumping around the room, excited by these notions and theses and the possibilities of change (growth) and fucking (oh, but how he misses fucking.
 It is only sex that he has now, and not very often) and enjoying it, smooth and supple and fueled by the light; the brightness of that same ego…

-These things are not real, tangible.
+But no. These things are not real, tangible.
 They are superficial.
+Hedonistic.

 And this.
 This conversation.
 This discussion in abstracts.
 In “If’s” and “If not’s” with no talk of “When,” or “Will,” and certainly not “How.”